madebyaro/centos6/README.md

 Instructions for Centos 6 mirror

+Preferred method is to use docker container, see the Makefile for more info.

+VM method:

 Install Centos 6.10 on VM run by VMware Player for VirtualBox.

 Can also use docker running on Ubuntu, see the Makefile.